 Pennsylvania has a robust set of healthcare inspection and transparency laws.
-However, initiatives to adopt other measures, including a most favored nations clause ban for healthcare contracts, a certificate of needs program, and a state-run health exchange have not gained traction in the legislature.
-Although Pennsylvania introduced several bills affecting price transparency, health care markets and costs, none were signed into law.
-Stay tuned for what action Pennsylvania will take this session.
+Notwithstanding, initiatives to adopt other measures, including a most favored nations clause ban for healthcare contracts, a certificate of needs program, and a state-run health exchange have not gained traction in the legislature.
+In the 2017-2018 term, the Pennsylvania legislature introduced many bills affecting price transparency, prescription drug costs, and health care markets and competition.
+However, none were passed or signed into law, with the exception of a resolution to enact legislation that would allow states to regulate air ambulance billing and pricing practices.

 The State Database